Stratagem 22: Shut the Door to Catch the Thief

 - Containment is often stronger than pursuit

-- Closing exits reduces an enemy’s room to maneuver
+- Closing exits reduces room to maneuver

 Next: Stratagem 23 — Befriend the Distant, Attack the Near →